 One of the more interesting things that seems to be happening behind the scenes among Republican leaders in both the House and Senate is their focus on the mistakes made by the Republican majorities after their takeover in 1994.

 The freshmen and some of the younger Republicans certainly have their hubris, but the leaders seem to know that they scored an unearned run in this election and that they have been given an opportunity that they probably didn’t deserve.
 Nonetheless, they are determined not to blow it.

-This article appears in the Dec.
-7, 2010, edition of National Journal Daily.
+This article appears in the December 7, 2010, edition of NJ Daily.